alphagov/government-service-design-manual/service-manual/making-software/choosing-technology.md

 ## Build versus buy

-Where there is an an existing software solution which solves your problem, you should certainly consider using it.
+Where there is an existing software solution which solves your problem, you should certainly consider using it.
 For the purposes of making this decision, making use of a piece of open source is effectively buying that piece of software.

 You are more likely to buy in software that fulfils a commodity need.
 Development tools, build tools, utility libraries, databases and monitoring tools are all examples of software where many projects will have the same need, and it makes little sense to reinvent the wheel.
 For software that serves a strategic need you are far less likely to find a tool which serves and will continue to serve your needs.